MicrosoftDocs/PowerShell-Docs/reference/3.0/CimCmdlets/Remove-CimSession.md

 ```

 ### -Id
 Specifies the ID of the CIM session to remove.
 Specify one or more IDs separated by commas, or use the range operator (..) to specify a range of IDs.

-An ID is an integer that uniquely identifies the CIM session in the current PowerShell session.
+An ID is an integer that uniquely identifies the CIM session in the current Windows PowerShell session.
-It is easier to remember and type than InstanceId, but it is unique only within the current PowerShell session.
+It is easier to remember and type than InstanceId, but it is unique only within the current Windows PowerShell session.

 For more information about the range operator, see [about_Operators](../Microsoft.PowerShell.Core/About/about_Operators.md).